-The RH sensor is specified to work over the entire humidity range of 0 to 100% RH for the temperature range -40 to 70 °C. The sensor will perform best in humidity in the range of 20 to 80% RH.
+The RH sensor is specified to work over the entire humidity range of 0-100% RH for the temperature range -40 to 70 $^{\circ}$ C. The sensor will perform best in the mid-range of humidity in the range of 20-80% RH.

-In common with most types of unheated, polymetric humidity sensors, the sensor can exhibit a temporary change in calibration, sometimes called long-term hysteresis.
-Long-term hysteresis is when the sensor is subjected to prolonged periods of high humidity and condensation.
+In common with most types of unheated, polymetric humidity sensors the sensor can exhibit a temporary change in calibration, sometimes called long term hysteresis, when it is subjected to prolonged periods of high humidity and condensation.
 The sensor calibration may be temporarily altered, normally resulting in a change of less than +3% RH.
 The combination of high humidity and high temperature accelerates this change.
 However, upon returning to more normal ambient conditions, the calibration will settle back to the normal calibration over the course of several hours or exceptionally a few days.